LAWN SIGNS NOW AVAILABLE | 46 LAWN SIGNS UP | HELP US GET TO 100 LAWN SIGNS

 Establish a Board of Financial Planning

-• A nonpartisan advisory group composed of local volunteer experts, with a dual mandate inspired by the work of the Bureau of Labor Statistics.
+• Building on Mayor Jen's Financial Task Force, a nonpartisan advisory group composed of local volunteer experts, with a dual mandate inspired by the work of the Bureau of Labor Statistics.

-• Notably, the group would review city finances while also gather neighborhood-level feedback—from residents and businesses—regarding employment, wages, and wider economic pressures.
-Data would be gathered through digital submissions.
+• Review city finances while also digitally gather neighborhood-level feedback—from residents and businesses—regarding employment, wages, and wider economic pressures.

-• Their findings would aim to advise elected officials by providing regular, holistic recommendations, supporting discussions around budgeting, city development, and other ancillary policies.
+• Findings to advise elected officials by providing regular, holistic recommendations, supporting discussions around budgeting, city development, and other ancillary policies.

 Plan for Long-Term Financial Resiliency